TIBCOSoftware/snappydata/docs/release_notes/known_issues.md

 <td><a href="https://jira.snappydata.io/browse/SNAP-2436">SNAP-2436</a></td>
 <td>Data mismatch in queries running on servers coming up after a failure</td>
 <td>Data mismatch is observed in queries which are running when some servers are coming up after a failure.
 Also, the tables on which the queries are running must have set their redundancy to one or more for the issue to be observed. </td>
-<td>This issue happens due to Spark retry mechanism with SnappyData tables.
+<td>This issue happens due to Spark retry mechanism with TIBCO ComputeDB tables.
 To avoid this issue, you can stop all the queries when one or more servers are coming up.
 If that is not feasible, you should configure the lead node with `spark.task.maxFailures = 0`; </td>
 </tr>
 <tr class="even">
 <td><a href="https://jira.snappydata.io/browse/SNAP-2381">SNAP-2381</a></td>